M4V: Multimodal Mamba for Efficient Text-to-Video Generation: Experiments

 \subsection{Effect of Model Design}

-This section provides a comprehensive ablation study to evaluate the effectiveness of MM-DiM block based on \textit{customized VBench} described in~\cref{sec:abl_setting}.
+This section provides a comprehensive ablation study to evaluate the effectiveness of MM-DiM block based on our \textit{Fast Evaluation Protocol} described in~\cref{sec:abl_setting}.

 \textbf{Component-wise Ablation.} We systematically ablate each component of our block design, as summarized in~\cref{tab:ablation-study}.
-The baseline model excludes our proposed enhancements, using only zigzag scan paths~\cite{hu2024zigma} along the spatial dimension for Mamba, with text tokens processed independently from video tokens.
-First, integrating Per-frame Registers into the video sequence improves all video quality metrics, demonstrating their effectiveness in helping Mamba capture temporal dependencies.
-Additionally, Text Token Re-Composition significantly enhances \textit{Overall Consistency}, suggesting improved text-video alignment.
-When both techniques are combined, \textit{i.e.}, MM-Token Re-Composition, the model achieves consistent gains across all metrics compared to the baseline.
-In the final row, introducing an additional temporal branch further improves performance on all reported metrics.
+The first row excludes our proposed designs, using only zigzag scan paths~\citep{hu2024zigma} along the spatial dimension and adding positional encodings to each token for processing with Mamba.
+First, incorporating Text Token Re-Composition significantly improves the \textit{Overall Consistency} metric, indicating enhanced text–video alignment, although the text-focused design may slightly degrade certain visual quality metrics.
+Next, integrating Per-Frame Registers into the video sequence improves all video quality metrics, demonstrating their effectiveness in helping Mamba capture spatial–temporal dependencies.
+When combined, these two components lead to consistent gains across all metrics compared to the baseline.
+Finally, adding the lightweight temporal branch further enhances performance on all reported metrics, reflecting the complementary benefits of combining SSMs with attention mechanisms.

-\textbf{Design of Model Structure.} In this section, we explore different configurations to analyze how the placement of Mamba blocks affects both computational cost and generation quality: (1) \textit{Full}: All \textit{single-stream blocks} utilize Mamba.
-(2) \textit{Post-half}: Mamba is applied only to the latter half of the \textit{single-stream blocks}, while the first half employs attention.
-(3) \textit{Pre-half}: Mamba is used in the first half of the blocks, with attention in the latter half.
-(4) \textit{Parallel}: Mamba and attention are applied in parallel within each block, with shared MLP layers.
-(5) \textit{Interleaved}: Mamba and attention alternate sequentially across the blocks.
+\textbf{Design of Model Structure.} In light of recent hybrid architectures~\citep{waleffe2024empirical,lieber2024jamba}, we investigate how different configurations of attention and Mamba blocks influence both computational cost and generation quality.
+Specifically, based on the overall architecture described in~\cref{sec:overview}, we ablate the block choice for the sixteen target blocks using the following configurations: (1) \textit{Full}: all target blocks employ Mamba; (2) \textit{Post-half}: Mamba is applied only to the latter half of the target blocks, with attention used in the first half; (3) \textit{Pre-half}: Mamba is applied to the first half of the target blocks, with attention used in the latter half; (4) \textit{Parallel}: Mamba and attention operate in parallel within each target block, sharing the same MLP layers; (5) \textit{Interleaved}: Mamba and attention alternate sequentially across the target blocks.

 Variant \textit{Full} is expected to yield the lowest computational cost but may suffer from limited modeling capacity.
 In contrast, \textit{Parallel} leverages the complementary strengths of Mamba and attention across all layers, but at the highest computational cost.